matbesancon/BilevelOptimization.jl/paper/paper.md

 the type of constraints specified and special ordered sets 1.
 This flexibility allows users to leverage some recent advances on mixed-integer convex optimization and solvers tackling these problems [@LubinYamangilBentVielma2016].
-As of the current state of BilevelOptimization, the only restricted part of the model is the linear-quadratic lower-level.
+As of the current state of BilevelOptimization.jl, the only restricted part of the model is the linear-quadratic lower-level.

 # References